esadalicina/Part1--Towards-an-Interactive-and-Explainable-Ticketing-Systems-Leveraging-LLMs/README.md

 ## Models Implemented

 ### Traditional Machine Learning Models
-- Support Vector Machine (SVM): Used for text classification based on feature extraction (e.g., TF-IDF).
+- Support Vector Machine (SVM)
-- Random Forest: A popular ensemble model for classifying ticketing data.
+- Random Forest
-- Logistic Regression: A baseline classifier for comparison.
+- Logistic Regression

 ### Traditional Deep Learning Models

 ### Large Language Models (LLMs)
-- BERT (Bidirectional Encoder Representations from Transformers): Pre-trained transformer model fine-tuned on ticketing data for classification tasks.
+- BERT (Bidirectional Encoder Representations from Transformers)
-- GPT (Generative Pre-trained Transformer): Used for generating ticket descriptions and improving classification through fine-tuning.

 ## Model Optimization
 - Grid Search & Random Search: Hyperparameter tuning techniques used for optimizing traditional models.
-- HuggingFace: Pretrained LLM models were used on our dataset
+- HuggingFace: Pretrained LLM models were used on our dataset from the HuggingFace company (https://huggingface.co/models)

 ### The performance of each model is evaluated based on: